Lucas County BMV ALS Hearing Guide

 Possible Outcomes

-• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for limited purposes (see below).
+• Restricted/Hardship License Granted: You may be granted a restricted or hardship license, allowing you to drive for limited purposes, such as work, school, or medical appointments.

 Hardship/Restricted License in Ohio

-Even if your license is suspended, you may be able to obtain a hardship or restricted license in Ohio.
-This allows you to drive for essential purposes like work, school, or medical appointments.
+Even if your license is suspended, you may be eligible for a hardship or restricted license.
+This allows you to drive for essential purposes, such as getting to work, school, or medical appointments.

 Getting Your License Back